seekingoutfriday said: I don't hate the Hunger Games story either! We're all just full of love haha

 I mean, but let’s be honest: We love anything and everything TMF

-14sarah asked: Hunger Games fic was one of her best works.
+14sarah said: Hunger Games fic was one of her best works.
 I couldn't stop thinking about it for days.
 And now that you've posted that Ask, I will be thinking about again.
 TMF evoked such huge emotion both good and bad... she makes people think.
 The only other fic ever to make me so mad was her "Quinn married to Finn" nightmare.
 And every time I think about those I am reminded of Joss Whedon when ask about killing off Tara.
 "I cried, so I knew it was the right thing to do".
 TMF never pulled any punches.

 Gurl, I hear that.